JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/security/SECURITY_DASHBOARD.md

 ### Required Features

-1. **SBOM Status Visualization**: Display the status of Software Bill of Materials (SBOM) for each build with **Local-First persistence**.
+1. **SBOM Status Visualization**: Display the status of Software Bill of Materials (SBOM) for each build, with data managed by the server.
-2. **SCA Scan Results**: Integrate Software Composition Analysis (SCA) results to highlight vulnerabilities with **on-device scanning**.
+2. **SCA Scan Results**: Integrate Software Composition Analysis (SCA) results to highlight vulnerabilities, with scans performed and managed server-side.
 3. **OWASP ZAP Feedback**: Show findings from OWASP ZAP dynamic security tests with **immutable blockchain record**.
-4. **Supply Chain Signature Verification**: Verify and display the status of supply chain security checks using **client-side verification**.
+4. **Supply Chain Signature Verification**: Verify and display the status of supply chain security checks, with verification orchestrated by the server.
 5. **FedRAMP 20X Compliance Indicators**: Show compliance status with FedRAMP 20X requirements with **tamper-proof audit trail**.
-6. **Real-Time Updates**: Push updates live via WebSockets with **optional sync-server federation**.
+6. **Real-Time Updates**: Push updates live via WebSockets from the server.

 ### Current Progress

-- **SBOM Status Visualization**: Fully implemented with Local-First storage.
-SBOM components stored directly on device with privacy-preserving synchronization.
+- **SBOM Status Visualization**: Fully implemented with server-managed storage.
+SBOM components stored and processed on the server.
-- **SCA Scan Results**: Implemented with on-device Grype scanning using offline vulnerability database shards.
+- **SCA Scan Results**: Implemented with server-side Grype scanning using centralized vulnerability databases.
 - **OWASP ZAP Feedback**: Implemented with findings securely stored in immutable blockchain with CRDT-based merge capability.
-- **Supply Chain Signature Verification**: Implemented with client-side signature verification using embedded Cosign.
+- **Supply Chain Signature Verification**: Implemented with server-side signature verification using embedded Cosign.
 - **FedRAMP 20X Compliance Indicators**: Partially implemented with blockchain-backed audit log for compliance evidence.
-- **Real-Time Updates**: WebSocket gateway implemented with mesh network capability for peer-to-peer updates.
+- **Real-Time Updates**: WebSocket gateway implemented for server-to-client updates.

 ### Issues

 1. **~~TypeScript Errors~~**: RESOLVED - Security event types are fully defined with proper properties
 2. **~~Build Warnings and Errors~~**: RESOLVED - All exports and interfaces properly synchronized
-3. **~~Nx Cloud Connection~~**: RESOLVED - Local-first mode enabled, with optional cloud sync
+3. **~~Nx Cloud Connection~~**: RESOLVED - Server-authoritative mode enabled.
 4. **~~ESLint Rule Violations~~**: RESOLVED - All components properly handle socket cleanup

 ### Next Steps

 1. ✅ Update the `SecurityEvent` type to include all required properties.
 2. ✅ Fix missing exports and type mismatches in shared interfaces.
-3. ✅ Implement Local-First SlimChain for immutable security records.
+3. ✅ Implement SlimChain for immutable security records on the server.
-4. ✅ Add mesh network capability for peer-to-peer security data sharing.
+4. ✅ Enhance WebSocket gateway for robust real-time data delivery.
-5. 🔄 Expand sharded vulnerability database for improved offline scanning.
+5. 🔄 Expand server-side vulnerability database for improved scanning.

 ---

 ## Overview 🎯

-The **Security Dashboard** is designed as a truly sovereign security interface that aggregates and visualizes crucial security data from our build and deployment pipeline in one convenient interface - all while putting **you** in control of your data.
+The **Security Dashboard** is designed as a security interface that aggregates and visualizes crucial security data from our build and deployment pipeline in one convenient interface.
 It answers questions like: *"What's in our software?
 Are there known vulnerabilities?
 Have we tested for common exploits?
-Are our artifacts signed and trusted?"* – all in real time and with Local-First data ownership.
+Are our artifacts signed and trusted?"* – all in real time, with data managed and authorized by the server.

 **Key capabilities of the Security Dashboard include:**

-- **📦 Local-First SBOM Visualization:** Stores and displays Software Bill of Materials (SBOM) for each build directly on your device, ensuring you know **what components** make up your applications without requiring cloud connectivity.
+- **📦 SBOM Visualization:** Stores and displays Software Bill of Materials (SBOM) for each build, ensuring you know **what components** make up your applications.
+Data is processed and served by the backend.
-- **🐛 On-Device SCA Scan Results:** Performs Software Composition Analysis (SCA) directly on your device using sharded vulnerability databases, highlighting **known vulnerabilities** in your components with zero cloud dependency.
+- **🐛 SCA Scan Results:** Performs Software Composition Analysis (SCA) on the server using centralized vulnerability databases, highlighting **known vulnerabilities** in your components.
 - **⚡ Immutable OWASP ZAP Feedback:** Shows findings from OWASP ZAP dynamic security tests, stored in a tamper-proof blockchain ledger, ensuring **audit-ready security evidence** that can't be modified after the fact.
-- **🔐 Client-Side Supply Chain Verification:** Verifies and displays the status of **supply chain security checks** using embedded Cosign, performing cryptographic verification locally without requiring third-party trust.
+- **🔐 Supply Chain Verification:** Verifies and displays the status of **supply chain security checks** using server-side Cosign, performing cryptographic verification.
 - **🛡️ FedRAMP 20X Blockchain Evidence:** Shows compliance status with FedRAMP 20X requirements, with all evidence stored in an immutable blockchain ledger that provides irrefutable proof for auditors.

-All of this is updated **in real-time** 📡 through a combination of local state updates and optional peer-to-peer synchronization.
-As scans run and new data comes in, the dashboard's views update live – no page refresh or cloud roundtrip needed.
-This sovereignty helps the team respond quickly to any emerging issues, even in air-gapped environments.
+All of this is updated **in real-time** 📡 through server-pushed WebSocket updates.
+As scans run and new data comes in, the dashboard's views update live – no page refresh needed.
+This helps the team respond quickly to any emerging issues.

 ## Architecture & Design 🏗️